WebberGC/hangman/README.md

 ## <div align="center">Hangman</div>

 ## :book: About the project
 This is a recreation of the well-known game, Hangman.
-It was developed entirely in python and used the pygame library.
+It was developed entirely in python and used the pygame and Beautiful Soup libraries.
 <br>
 <br>